openshift/enhancements/enhancements/network/enable-flows-collection.md

 ## Summary

-This document defines the steps required to facilitate the enablement and collection of network Flows' tracing from the user side, as well as the status retrieval.
+This document defines the steps required to facilitate the enablement and collection of network flows' tracing from the user side, as well as the status retrieval.
 It describes the user stories to switch on/off the flows both from the command-line interface and the web console, and depicts the implementation details required in the existing OVN-Kubernetes component, as well as the new components that should be created.
+We consider IPFix as the unique protocol to be supported by now.

 ## Motivation

-Flows (NetFlow, IPFIX) emission, collection and processing may have an overall impact in the system performance.
+Flows (IPFIX) emission, collection and processing may have an overall impact in the system performance.
 By this reason, we need to allow users to switch on and off the flows' tracing feature.